Thesis Projects

 Master Thesis Topics

-Phenomenology studies for diHiggs to 4b sensitivity studies
+• Phenomenology studies for diHiggs to 4b sensitivity studies

-- Development of novel flavour tagging techniques using neural network algorithms
+• Development of novel flavour tagging techniques using neural network algorithms

-- Commissioning of a laser characterisation system and first studies:
+• Commissioning of a laser characterisation system and first studies:

-In order to use the laser system, we first need to perform the commissioning: Study how to correctly focus the laser light to hit a specific detector element as well as correlate the time of the laser pulse with the read out of the sensors.
-After these two aspects have been accomplished the data of the laser light illumination can be used to study the sensors characteristics.
+In order to use the laser system, we first need to perform the commissioning: Study how to correctly focus the laser light to hit a specific detector element as well as correlate the time of the laser pulse with the readout of the sensors.
+After these two aspects have been accomplished the data of the laser light illumination can be used to study the sensor's characteristics.

-- Develop simulations of the expected DECAL performance:
+• Develop simulations of the expected DECAL performance:

 This task cannot be performed in the time scale of a bachelor thesis.
-Here, the student would need to collaborate also with our UK colleagues.
+Here, the student would need to collaborate with our UK colleagues.

 Bachelor Thesis Topics

-Preparatory studies on proton-Oxygen collisions at the LHC
+• Preparatory studies on proton-oxygen collisions at the LHC

 One of the most important sources of uncertainties in studying cosmic rays with Cherenkov telescopes is the modelling of hadronic interactions of an incoming cosmic particle and an atomic nucleus in Earth's atmosphere.
-In the upcoming Run 3 of the LHC a unique opportunity presents itself to explore exactly those interactions under laboratory conditions by studying collisions of protons and Oxygen nuclei with the help of the ATLAS detector and other detectors in the forward region of ATLAS.
-The goal of this Bachelor project will be to study adequate observables with which individual hadronic processes can be separated and also isolated from background processes.
-This should enable us to measure the cross sections of those processes and the energy spectra of the created particles, as soon as the p-O collision data will have been taken at the end of run 3.
-Moreover, the detectors' positions in the forward region and the beam optics of the LHC should be optimized for such a measurement.
+In the upcoming Run 3 of the LHC, a unique opportunity presents itself to explore exactly those interactions under laboratory conditions by studying collisions of protons and Oxygen nuclei with the help of the ATLAS detector and other detectors in the forward region of ATLAS.
+The goal of this Bachelor project will be to study adequate observables with which individual hadronic processes can be separated and isolated from background processes.
+This should enable us to measure the cross sections of those processes and the energy spectra of the created particles, as soon as the p-O collision data have been taken at the end of Run 3.
+Moreover, the detector positions in the forward region and the beam optics of the LHC should be optimized for such a measurement.

-- Further studies on the electronic noise of the sensor:
+• Further studies on the electronic noise of the sensor:

-- Studies of the temperature dependency of the sensor output:
+• Studies of the temperature dependency of the sensor output:

-- Development of a graphic user interface for easing the operation of the DECAL sensor
+• Development of a graphic user interface for easing the operation of the DECAL sensor

 As this project is not research by itself, it is aimed towards students in the teaching track (Lehramtsstudierende).
 Please note that this task includes significant programming.